thruthesky/backend/README.md

                 * in LMS ( Center-1 ), each site needs 'branch domain' and 'header_script' is right place to put 'branch domain'.

+* warning.
+Do not config 'thruthesky', 'anonymous', 'user' as admin. some of the tests will be failed.

 # Bugs